SLU's knowledge bank

 As stated by the sign, the reserve is today closed, although it is not forbidden to enter.
 The reason is the large spruce beetle attack that has ravaged Sweden and large parts of Europe all since the severe drought of 2018.

 The spruce beetle is just few millimeters large.
 As the name suggests, it digs tunnels into the bark of spruce trees, and deposits its eggs within.
 When they hatch, the larvae eat the bark, and once the beetle is developed it keeps on eating for a few weeks before digging itself to freedom and flying off.
 The spruce puts up a good fight, however.
 During normal conditions, the beetles are no match for a healthy tree, and they go primarily for stressed or diseased ones.
 But every such tree will give rise to a large number of new beetles in the next generation, and if many trees in a small area are stressed simultaneously, by drought, for example, the amount of beetles can grow large enough to kill neighboring healthy trees as well.
 This tends to happen after around 4 000 attacks on a single tree.
-Just as for the elm disease, it is therefore important to remove dead trees before the beetles emerge, which they do 8-10 weeks after the eggs were laid.
+Just as for the elm disease, it is therefore important to remove dead trees well before the beetles emerge.
+That happens approximately 8-10 weeks after the eggs were laid, but the trees should preferrably by cut earlier, because fully developed beetles can survive in the large chunks of bark that fall off during harvest.

-The ongoing outbreak is still driven by the momentum it received during the drought of 2018.
-It has not been limited by removing attacked trees – there has just been too many of them.
+The ongoing outbreak is still driven by the momentum it received during the drought of 2018, but has since lost a lot of its ferocity.
+Removing the attacked trees has not had much effect on this decrease – there has just been too many of them.
 Seven out of ten trees that should have been removed have been left standing.
 In nature reserves, however, dead trees are a problem even during smaller outbreaks.
 The guidelines may prohibit human interference, and even when they do not, the search for attacked trees is very resource-demanding.
-This means that bark beetles may cause greater damage in nature reserves than in production forests.
+This means that bark beetles may cause greater damage in nature reserves than in production forests (indeed, in many cases one reason the reserve was established in the first place).
 This is further enhanced by the fact that the beetles prefer large, older trees, of which there are many in the reserves.
 This sometimes cause tension between government and forest owners, since the production forests close to the reserves of course also can be attacked.
 Or the other way around – since a large outbreak in a production forest may spread into a reserve where counter actions are prohibited or hard to administer.

 Closed reserves

-In Fiby urskog stands (or rather lies) a very large amount of dead or soon do die spruce trees.
+The outbreak in Fiby urskog is over.
+Almost every large spruce has been killed, and there are no more around for the beetles to live in.
 The dead trees rot quickly and can break or fall even in weak wind gusts, which is why it is considered dangerous to visit the forest.
 This is the reason that Länsstyrelsen advises against visits.
 But another reason is that it is pretty much impossible to move about in the reserve without having to constantly climb over large tree trunks.
 It looks as if it was hit by a hurricane that took everything with it.
+Or perhaps rather a tornado, because the trees lie in all kinds of directions.

 This is not likely to change any time soon.
-As long as the outbreak continues, it is dangerous as well as meaningless to clean up the pathways, and it might not happen before every single spruce tree is dead.
+As long as the outbreak continues, it is dangerous as well as meaningless to clean up the pathways, and it might not happen before every single spruce tree has fallen.
 Also, Länsstyrelsen lacks funding to deal with this very demanding workload.
 Fiby urskog will not greet visitors in a long time yet.

 Fiby is not the only reserve in Uppland suffering this fate.
 To date, six other reserves are closed.
 The reserves will remain reserves also after the beetles are gone, but the forests that was to be protected will look very much different, and no 200-year-old spruce trees are likely to survive.
 Such trees are very rare outside the reserves, and for every attacked reserve they grow fewer still, for visitors to experience and for the species dependent on them to live on.
 The ravages of the spruce beetle affect us in many ways – not just through the losses of the forest industry, but also limiting ours and other species access to old spruce forests.